 Select the appropriate installation script type for your startup system (init or systemd).
-The versions of the scripts that contain a reference to with-configured-hostname in the file name allow you to enter a custom agent name (see Hostname the agent will connect to Keyfactor as (Local) on page 71).
-The versions without this reference will use the system hostname as the agent name.
+The versions of the scripts that contain a reference to with-configured-hostname in the file name allow you to enter a custom agent name (see Hostname the agent will connect to e.

-e.
 Use the chmod command to make the desired script executable.
 The file ships in a non-executable state to avoid accidental execution.
 For example: